The Forest School

 discussions on world topics

-We have openings for Mentors in Training for Wed-Fri Forest School programs for younger children.
+We also have openings for Mentors in Training for Wed-Fri Forest School programs, Fall 2021 for younger children.
 Mentors in training will learn mentorship skills by supporting the younger children through their day with guidance from staff.

 Contact Julia Hunt with interest.